Get all your news in one place.

 (Image credit: Google)

-After giving Pixel 8 and Pixel 8 Pro owners a few months of exclusivity, Google has since expanded the availability of Magic Editor.
-In April 2024, it was announced that this impressive new feature would be making its way to "all Google Photo users on Android and iOS."
+As noted, Magic Editor launched on the Pixel 8 and Pixel 8 Pro but in April 2024, it was announced that this impressive feature would be making its way to "all Google Photo users on Android and iOS."

 Then, in May 2024, a massive update rolled out to Chromebooks, bringing with it the likes of Magic Editor in the Google Photos app.
 Currently, this is "exclusively" available on Chromebook Plus devices, as these offer a better experience and more power than many of the non-Plus models.

 There is one catch, as you are limited to "10 Magic Editor saves" you can make on a monthly basis.
-If you want to be able to save more creations, Google states "you'll need a Pixel device or a Premium Google One plan (2TB and above.)"
+If you want to be able to save more creations, you'll need a Pixel device or a Premium Google One plan.

 Shortly after the April 2024 announcement, those with older Pixel devices started seeing Magic Editor appear in the Photos app.
-There are some requirements, as your phone will need Android 8.0 or newer and have a 64-bit chipset with at least 4 GB RAM.
+There are some requirements, as noted.
+Your phone needs Android 8.0 or newer and must have a 64-bit chipset with at least 4 GB RAM.
 Provided that your Pixel meets the requirements, you won't need to worry about being limited to the number of Magic Editor saves you can make.

 On the flip side, if you purchase a new Chromebook Plus device, you'll get one free year of Google One AI Premium.
 So by association, Magic Editor will also be available on your other devices in the Google Photos app.